Tina’s Most Requested Programs

 Adult Attachment: My Story, My Brain, My Relationships

-(How relationships have shaped our brain, and how we can break free of bad relational patterns with our children and others we love.)
+In this workshop Dr. Bryson discusses how relationships have shaped our brain, and how we can break free of bad relational patterns with our children and others we love.

 The best predictor of how well children turn out is that their parents have made sense of their own history and life story.
 We each have mental models of how relationships are supposed to work.
 These models are based on past relationships and determine how we function in current relationships with our significant others, family, friends, and children.
 In this workshop, we’ll explore what adult attachment is, what it has to do with our relationships, and the way we tell our story.
 We’ll also look at how attachment experiences have impacted the way our brains work.
 By understanding our experiences through the lens of our attachment style and the attachment styles of other people in our lives, we can gain insight into who we are, how our relationships work, and how to change from the inside out.